Reviewing Allianz (ALIZY) & Its Competitors

-Allianz (OTCMKTS: ALIZY) is one of 31 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its peers?
-We will compare Allianz to related companies based on the strength of its institutional ownership, valuation, earnings, analyst recommendations, dividends, risk and profitability.
+Allianz (OTCMKTS: ALIZY) is one of 31 public companies in the “Insurance agents, brokers, & service” industry, but how does it contrast to its rivals?
+We will compare Allianz to related companies based on the strength of its institutional ownership, risk, valuation, profitability, analyst recommendations, dividends and earnings.

 Analyst Ratings

-This is a summary of current ratings and recommmendations for Allianz and its peers, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Allianz and its rivals, as reported by MarketBeat.com.

 |Sell Ratings